AndrewRentschler/OnlyFountains-FrontEnd/README.md

 Vite

 # Future Enhancements
-Crowdsourced Potable Drinking Water Locations with API Improved Routing From Your Location
+Crowdsourced Potable Drinking Water Locations with an open API Improved Routing From Your Location
 Ability to Add Images to Fountains
 Ability to Rate Fountains on Multiple Attributes